gatewayd-io/gatewayd-plugin-cache/README.md

 ## Features

 - Basic caching of database responses to client queries
+- Invalidate cached responses on upsert and delete (table-based)
 - Support for setting expiry time on cached data
 - Support for caching responses from multiple databases on multiple servers
 - Detect client's chosen database from the client's startup message